Supplemental Nutrition Assistance Program (SNAP)

 Student Process

-- Students will take completed Verification of Enrollment Form, certified by the college, to the County Department of Social Services office to further determine eligibility.
+- Students will take the completed SNAP Verification of Enrollment Form to the County Department of Social Services office to further determine eligibility.